talamh0/Security-Project/README.md

 **Insecure Version**
 - The login query was built using string concatenation, which allowed attackers to inject SQL code.

+  Example entered in the username field:
 ```php
 ' OR '1'='1' #
 ```
-This logs the user in without knowing any password.
+This allows the user to log in.

 **Secure Fix**
 - We fixed the SQL Injection vulnerability by using prepared statements, which safely separate user input from the SQL query structure.